DerekGSnow/DerekGSnow.github.io/projects.md

 # Work Projects

 ### Internal GPT
-I was the key developer for internal Azure OpenAI GPT client for a company.
+I was the key developer for internal Azure OpenAI GPT client for [Williams](https://williams.com).
 The project used REST APIs, cloud technologys, and Microsoft Cognitive Services.

 ### PubQC
 I assisted in developing an application to detect citation hacking in scientific papers.
 [PubQC](https://wren.omrf.org/project/pubqc/)